 We seek to acquire, finance, and develop primarily freestanding, single-tenant commercial real estate properties located in the United States that are under lease and fully occupied at the time of acquisition or development completion.
-We also invest in our properties with existing tenants through revenue generating capital expenditures, whereby we agree to fund certain capital expenditures in exchange for increased rents that often include rent escalations and terms consistent with that of the underlying lease.
-For all investments, we seek to maintain our portfolio's diversification by property type, geography, tenant, and industry in an effort to reduce fluctuations in income caused by underperforming individual real estate assets or adverse economic conditions affecting an entire industry or geographic region.
-When evaluating whether a property acquisition would contribute to our overall portfolio's diversification, we take into account the percentage a single property, tenant, or brand would represent in our overall portfolio, as well as geographic concentrations, both by the metropolitan statistical area and by state.
-While we consider these criteria when evaluating investment opportunities, we may also pursue opportunistic investments that do not meet one or more of these factors if we assess that a transaction presents compelling risk-adjusted returns.
-We intend to primarily acquire portfolios and assets over time that will not result in any one tenant representing more than 5% of ABR.
-We are currently focused primarily on investing in the industrial, restaurant, retail, and consumer-centric healthcare and veterinary property types, and target specific acquisition opportunities within each property type in a highly selective manner.
+We also make additional investments in our properties with existing tenants through revenue generating capital expenditures, whereby we agree to fund certain capital expenditures in exchange for increased rents that often include rent escalations and terms consistent with that of the underlying lease.
+For all investments, we seek to maintain our portfolio's diversification by property type, geography, tenant, and industry in an effort to reduce fluctuations in income that can be caused by underperforming investments or adverse economic conditions affecting an entire industry or geographic region.
+When evaluating whether a property acquisition would contribute to our overall portfolio's diversification, we take into account the total percentage a single property, tenant, or brand would represent in our overall portfolio, as well as geographic concentrations, both by the metropolitan statistical area and by state.
+While we consider these criteria when evaluating investment opportunities, we may also opportunistically pursue investments that do not meet one or more of these factors if we assess that a transaction presents compelling risk-adjusted returns.
+We intend to primarily acquire portfolios and assets over time that will not result in any one tenant representing more than 5% of ABR on a sustained basis.
+We are currently focused primarily on investing in the industrial and retail property types, and target specific acquisition opportunities within each property type in a highly selective manner.

 - Industrial.
 We focus on single-tenant manufacturing, warehouse and distribution facilities, food processing, refrigerated storage, flex-space, and research and development facilities where the tenant has a strong credit profile and experienced management team.
-We look for industrial assets where the real estate is mission critical to the tenant's operations, where the property sits on an essential or strategic location for the tenant, and where it would be difficult or more expensive for the tenant to relocate.
-We look for industrial properties that are located in close proximity to major transportation thoroughfares such as airports, ports, railways, major freeways or interstate highways. - Restaurant.
-We focus our restaurant investments primarily in single-tenant quick service restaurant and casual dining properties, with an emphasis on restaurants that are located in strong retail markets.
-We underwrite restaurant properties primarily based on the fundamental value of the underlying real estate, site level performance, corporate owned location or experienced multi-unit franchise operators, and whether the property is subject to a master lease with multiple operating locations.
+We predominantly look for industrial assets where the real estate is mission critical to the tenant's operations, where the property sits on an essential or strategic location for the tenant, and where it would be difficult or more expensive for the tenant to relocate.
+We believe these characteristics translate into a higher degree of confidence in the long-term occupancy of our assets and the corresponding payment of contractual rental cash flows both during the initial term and over subsequent renewal periods.
+In contrast, we may also seek to own real estate that is fungible, located in strong markets with solid fundamentals, and are highly marketable to a broad array of potential end users to ensure long-term occupancy regardless of tenant.
+In both circumstances, we look for industrial properties that are located in close proximity to major transportation thoroughfares such as airports, ports, railways, major freeways or interstate highways. - Retail.
+We are primarily focused on long-term, fee simple, ownership of properties leased to national or large regional retailers operating in e-commerce resistant industries where the presence of a physical location is important to the end consumer and mission critical to the tenant.
+Our retail investments are primarily in single-tenant, net leased retail establishments in the general merchandise, casual dining, quick service restaurant, automotive, animal services, home furnishings, and consumer-centric healthcare industries.
+We underwrite retail properties primarily based on the fundamental value of the underlying real estate, site level performance, corporate owned location or experienced multi-unit franchise operators, and whether the property is subject to a master lease with multiple operating locations.
+We place emphasis on retail investments located in highly trafficked retail corridors with strong demographic attributes.